 Causes of Body Dysmorphic Disorder:

-It is still not known that what causes body dysmorphic disorder.
-Like many other mental health disorders, body dysmorphic disorder might result from a combination of problems, for example a family history of the disorder, defects in the brain chemicals, and negative appraisals or experiences about the body or self-image.
+It is still not known that what causes Body Dysmorphic Disorder.
+Like many other mental health disorders, BDD might result from a combination of problems.
+For example, a family history of the disorder, defects in the brain chemicals, and negative appraisals or experiences about the body or self-image.

 Diagnosis of Body Dysmorphic Disorder:

 In order to diagnose BDD, the doctor will likely start to evaluate with complete medical history and a physical exam.
-If the doctor suspects BDD, he might refer the suspected individual to a psychologist or psychologist (health care professionals who are specially trained to diagnose and treat mental illnesses).
-The psychologist or psychiatrist will make the diagnosis based on his assessment of the individual’s behavior, attitude and symptoms.
+If the doctor suspects BDD, he might refer the individual to a psychologist or health care professionals who are specially trained to diagnose and treat mental illnesses.
+The professional will make the diagnosis based on his assessment of the individual’s behavior, attitude and symptoms.

 Treatment of Body Dysmorphic Disorder:

-It is a type of individual counseling program that focuses on changing the thinking of a person with body dysmorphic disorder through cognitive therapy and his behavior through behavioral therapy.
-Collectively known as cognitive behavioral therapy.
+It is a type of individual counseling program that focuses on changing the thinking of a person with BDD through cognitive behavioral therapy (CBT).
 The goal is to evaluate the false assumptions about the defect and to minimalize the compulsive behavior.

-Specific anti-depressant medications known as selective serotonin reuptake inhibitors (SSRIs) are seen to be helpful in treating body dysmorphic disorder, for example antipsychotic medicines such as aripiprazole (Abilify) ,olanzapine (Zyprexa), or pimozide (Orap) (either alone or in combination with an SSRI).
+Specific anti-depressant medications known as selective serotonin reuptake inhibitors (SSRIs) are seen to be helpful in treating BDD.
+For example, antipsychotic medicines such as aripiprazole (Abilify) ,olanzapine (Zyprexa), or pimozide (Orap) (either alone or in combination with an SSRI).
 No drug is officially FDA-approved for the treatment of BDD.